jll63/yomm2/README.md

 make && ctest
 ```

+YOMM2 uses several Boost libraries:

+1. Preprocessor, DynamicBitset, TypeTraits: included by YOMM2 headers

+2. Boost.Test: only used to run the test suite

+If these libraries are already available on your machine, and they can by
+`cmake`, they will be used.
+In this case, make sure that the pre-installed
+libraries are at version 1.65 or above.
+If Boost is not found, the latest
+version will be downloaded, and the Boost headers mentioned in section (1) will
+be installed along YOMM2 (if you decide to `make install`).

-If you also want to run the benchmarks (and in this case you really want a release
+If you also want to run the benchmarks (and in this case you really want a
-build):
+release build):

 ```
 cmake .. -DYOMM2_ENABLE_TESTS=1 -DYOMM2_ENABLE_BENCHMARKS=1 -DCMAKE_BUILD_TYPE=Release